-This guide is not designed to replace the professional consultation of a qualified attorney; rather, Big Al wants to offer you some basic advice should you ever find yourself to be the unfortunate victim of a car accident.
+This guide is not designed to replace the professional consultation of a qualified attorney; rather, is here to offer you some basic advice should you ever find yourself to be the unfortunate victim of a car accident.

 1. Avoid Another Accident

 It is important to consider where your accident happened.
 Are you or your vehicle at risk of being struck by another vehicle?
 Move yourself and your car out of the way in order to prevent a subsequent collision with another passing vehicle.

 2. Seek Medical Attention

 Seek medical attention immediately, and be sure to follow any advice offered by your physician.
 Failing to follow orders from your doctor could be bad for your health.
 It could also have adverse effects on any personal injury claim you may have.

 Any statement made by involved parties at the scene of an accident can later be used as evidence; therefore, do not admit fault.
 Although Florida is a ‘no fault’ state when it comes to settling insurance claims, evidence can still be used against you in a personal injury claim.

 You are required by law in Florida to exchange personal details and insurance information with other parties involved in an automobile accident.

 Take photographs of not only the aftermath of the collision, but any factors that may have caused the accident to happen.
 Do so only if it is safe, and try to capture a few shots of the injured parties that are involved.